 That’s going to be the biggest reward for me.

-Ryan:

-(to camera)

-And that’s why we are excited to announce we are inviting you to join something brand-new for us here at Monument Traders Alliance.
+And that’s why I’m inviting you to join something brand-new here at Monument Traders Alliance.

-As we said, Nate is going to be livestreaming his every move as he pursues his goal to build another million-dollar portfolio.
+I’m going to livestream my every move as I sprint to build another million-dollar portfolio.

-And he’s going to do it through a new video streaming trading room we built for him.